webplatform/docs/guides/Styling_lists_and_links/index.md

 [[Image:thick-so.gif|A link with a thick black border.]]

-''Figure 23: example rendering of a thick black outline.''
+''Figure 23: Example rendering of a thick black outline.''

 If you are in doubt about what to do with the outline, just leave it to the browser default.

 === Recreating the Netscape defaults ===

-As an easy example of link styles, let's recreate the old Netscape defaults of blue, purple. and red.
+As an easy example of link styles, let's recreate the old Netscape defaults of blue, purple, and red.
 We'll keep the underline, but extend the active state to use italics.
 We'll also increase the text size for the sake of the example, and set the page to use a white background: